Zapper-fi/protocol/docs/api-intro/api-intro.md

 :::info

-The Zapper Graph QL API is in private beta.
+The Zapper Graph QL API is in beta.
 If you run into any issues please share your feedback, it's much appreciated.
+If you are looking for the legacy REST API you can find it [here](https://studio.zapper.xyz/docs/apis/getting-started) however we are asking all existing clients to migrate to the new Graph QL endpoints.

+Please reach out to ops@zapper.xyz if you have any questions.

 :::